OpenOrienteering/mapper/settings.md

 #### Rectangle tool: preview the width of lines with the helper cross

 When this is checked, the helper cross adapts to the selected symbol: for each direction, two lines are drawn which show the radius of the used (line) symbol.
-This allows for better judgement of the result while drawing, but leads to more cluttering on the screen.
+This allows for better judgment of the result while drawing, but leads to more cluttering on the screen.